To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 The type of plug used will depend on the wall socket and the country where it is used.

-Apart from being able to connect to the wall socket, the plug type will usually correspond to the voltage output of the wall socket (110V or 220V).
+Apart from being able to connect to the wall socket, the plug type will usually correspond to the voltage output of the wall socket (~110V or ~220V).

 Connector type

+The connector type is the type of connector the Raspberry Pi board has for the power supply to connect to.
 The Raspberry Pi 2 and Raspberry Pi 3 models use a Micro-B USB connector.
 Raspberry Pi 4 models use USB-C connectors.

 Power output